AdityaNaresh/Kaggle/README.md

 # Kaggle

-## Collections of all kernel I designed for Kaggle platform
+## Collections of all kernel (notebooks) I designed for Kaggle platform